Zezombye/blog/articles/pascalswager.md

 In other words, for any conception of God that someone can have, I can conceive of a God that would behave the exact opposite way.

-And because we don't know anything about Gods (and those are beings that are generally postulated to be infinite in many ways), our only limit is our imagination.
+And because we don't know anything about Gods (and those are beings that are generally postulated to be beyond human comprehension in many ways), our only limit is our imagination.
 If I can conceive of a God that follows a certain behavior, and it does not clash with what we already know about Gods (which is nothing, barring the definition stated in this essay that they have power over what happens to our soul in the afterlife), then it has to be considered as a possibility.

 Therefore, all the columns in Pascal's Wager regarding Gods cancel out, as any God is met with its opposite, just like every positive number is met with a negative number; and we are simply left with the single column of "no God exists", which makes our reality the only thing that matters, and where we cannot use the Principle of Insufficient Reason, because we *do* know things about our reality and are not in a complete lack of knowledge.